FazeFlynn/LLM_Model/Readme.md

 ## License

 MIT — free to use, modify, and build on with attribution.
+This project was an independent research project to understand how LLMs are really trained and tuned.

 ---